gvwilson/thirdbit/src/fiction/santas/index.md

 hidden behind a vertically-hung rug, stood a workbench.
 Carpenters' tools lay on it,
-some in wooden racks but others laid out for use next to a trio of unfinished stool legs.
+some in wooden racks but others laid out next to a trio of unfinished stool legs.
 He sniffed the air.
 Yes:
 he could definitely smell fresh-cut wood.